jagann8/Application/README.md

-# Application work done by the Dev A
+# Application work done by the Dev-A